Cataract Surgery & IOL

 Why does Cataract Occur?

-Aging is a common cause of cataract.
-As part of the natural aging process, the proteins in the lens become altered leading to opacification.
-At a younger age it may occur due to injuries, diseases like Diabetes, hypothyroidism, inflammation, radiation, medications like steroids.
+Ageing is a common cause of cataracts.
+As part of the natural ageing process, the proteins in the lens become altered leading to opacification.
+At a younger age, it may occur due to injuries, diseases like Diabetes, hypothyroidism, inflammation, radiation, and medications like steroids.
 It can also occur in children and be congenital & hereditary.

 Who is at risk for developing Cataract?